rayeeta/edureka/README.md

 # edureka
-Thism is for tutorial purpose by RayEta
+This is for tutorial purpose by RayEta